Resocram/GuessTheSong/README.md

 # Guess The Song
 **Version 2.0.0**

-Identify the Song is a music recognition game that is played in a web browser.
+Guess the Song is a music recognition game that is played in a web browser.
 The program plays a 30s snippet of a song and player tries to guess the track title.

 ## Starting the game